celo-org/docs/blog/03-05-2023-Prepare-for-Auditing-Your-Smart-Contract/prepare-for-auditing-your-smart-contract.md

 **Event emission on critical functions:** is an important aspect of smart contract development.
 Events are a way for contracts to communicate with external systems and notify them when important actions or changes occur within the contract.
 Emitting events on critical functions can provide valuable information to users and external systems about the status and actions of the contract.

 When a critical function is executed in a smart contract, such as a transfer of tokens or an update to the contract state, emitting an event can provide transparency and accountability for the action.
 By emitting an event, the contract can notify external systems and users of the action and provide relevant details such as the sender, receiver, amount, and timestamp of the action.
-This can help to prevent fraud or errors, and improve trust in the contract.
+This can help to prevent fraud or errors and improve trust in the contract.

 In addition, emitting events on critical functions can provide valuable insights and analytics for contract owners and users.
-By analyzing the events emitted by the contract, users can gain insights into the usage and behavior of the contract, and identify any potential issues or areas for improvement.
+By analyzing the events emitted by the contract, users can gain insights into the usage and behavior of the contract and identify any potential issues or areas for improvement.

 It is important to note that emitting events on critical functions should be done thoughtfully and with consideration for the privacy and security of users.
 The events emitted should provide relevant information without exposing sensitive information or compromising the security of the contract.